 - Night Eating Syndrome

 - Avoidant/Restrictive Food Intake Disorder (ARFID), previously known as Feeding Disorder of Infancy and Early Childhood

 - Other Specified Feeding or Eating Disorders (OSFED), previously known as Eating disorders not otherwise specified (EDNOS)

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) now recognizes eating disorders as mental illnesses.
-However, eating disorders often has major impacts on physical health.
-There are many physical complications that can result from an eating disorder.
+However, eating disorders often have major impacts on physical health.
 If left unattended, these can lead to serious health problems or can even be fatal.
-It is important that physical health is monitored, preferably by a medical practitioner with experience in the area of eating disorders.
+It is important that during recovery the patient’s physical health is monitored.
 For adolescents and children with eating disorders, a pediatrician is normally involved in the medical care.